SeaSharpe/RequirementAnalysis/UseCases.md

     <td colspan="2">
       2.1 System doesn't return a list of games<br>
       4.1 System doesn't return the selected game.<br>
-      6.1 System does not update the database, message returned to user is: “Game not Updated”
+      6.1 System does not update the database, message returned to user is: &ldquo;Game not Updated&rdquo;
     </td>
   </tr>
   <tr>